What is blepharoplasty?

 The result

-Discreet scars: Thanks to advanced surgical techniques, incisions are carefully placed in the natural folds of the eyelids, making scars almost invisible once healing is complete.
+Discreet scars:with advanced surgical techniques, incisions are carefully placed within the natural folds of the eyelids, making scars almost invisible once healing is complete.

-Preserving natural charm: The surgeon takes care to preserve the unique characteristics of each patient, ensuring that the final result reflects the individual’s personality and natural charm.
+Preserving natural charm: the surgeon preserves the unique characteristics of each patient, ensuring that the final result reflects the individual’s personality and natural charm.